 The Forest Ecosystem Monitoring Cooperative (FEMC), with staff that are part of the Rubenstein School, serves the northeast temperate forest region through improved understanding of long-term trends, annual conditions, and interdisciplinary relationships of the physical, chemical, and biological components of forested ecosystems.
 The FEMC also promotes the efficient coordination of multi-disciplinary environmental monitoring and research activities among federal, state, university, and private-sector agencies with common interests in the long-term health, management, and protection of forested ecosystems.

 Hubbard Brook Consortium

-The Lake Champlain Sea Grant is a cooperative program of the University of Vermont and Plattsburgh State University of New York and part of a national network coordinated by the National Oceanic and Atmospheric Administration.
+Lake Champlain Sea Grant is a cooperative program of the University of Vermont Rubenstein School and State University of New York Plattsburgh and part of a national network coordinated by the National Oceanic and Atmospheric Administration.
 Their mission is to identify and address critical ecological and economic issues affecting the Lake Champlain basin and its resources and to share that information with communities, businesses, and other stakeholders.

 Northeastern States Research Cooperative

-The Northeastern States Research Cooperative (NSRC) is a competitive grant program jointly directed by the USDA Forest Service Northern Research Station and a designated institution in each of the four Northern Forest states.
+The Northeastern States Research Cooperative (NSRC) is a competitive research grant program jointly directed by the USDA Forest Service Northern Research Station and a designated institution, including the University of Vermont Rubenstein School, in each of the four Northern Forest states.
 NSRC supports cross-disciplinary, collaborative research in the Northern Forest - a 26-million-acre working landscape that stretches from eastern Maine through New Hampshire and Vermont and into northern New York.
 A central component of the program is the importance of the Northern Forest to society and the need for research activities to have relevance and benefit to the people who live within its boundaries, work with its resources, use its products, visit it, and care about it.

 Northern Institute of Applied Climate Science